 Go to any flea market or military supply show and you're sure to come across a few display cases worth of challenge coins.
 Every coin has its own story and they are often tied to the history of a particular mission, unit, or organization.
 Because they're fairly easy to produce, offices can produce enough to distribute to every member.

-While there are rare coins are made of solid gold, while others are made of cheaper brass or zinc.
+Military challenge coins can also vary in value.
+While there are rare coins made of solid gold, others are made of brass or zinc.
+Regardless of what the materials cost, the choice to use different materials can have a big effect on the end result.

 If you know of anyone who was in the military, they might have a coin or two that are sitting and collecting dust under the bed.
 Ask around so you can start building your collection.